theTastyWizard/Fleet-Management-System-technical-challenge/README.md

 speed of sending commands significantly and having the connection be bidirectional and kept alive by reusage of established connection channel.
 Added storage of push status for commands
+- Added better concurrency with task gathering for multiple commands
+- Added reconnect logic for agents that have lost connection, so that commands are stored and executed when reconnected

 # Possible Improvements
 - Develop a concrete set of commands and use a command design pattern if the project requires new commands to be added frequently
 - Connecting to persistant storage (DB of choice)
-- Use the persistant storage to store the command queue and add re-connect logic to agents
 - Add proper client authentication ex.
-JWT in websocket headers
+JWT in websocket headers or API key validation
-- Add tracking of connected clients with up-times and integration with dashboards
+- Add tracking of connected clients with up-times, latency
+- integration with dashboards to vizualize fleet status
 - Containerize for portability using docker/kuberneties/deb/nix packages
 - ability to update code on clients remotely

+## Installation
+This project uses **[uv](https://github.com/astral-sh/uv)** for fast Python environment and dependency management.

+### Clone the repo